Intentional Exposures Among Teens to Single-Load Laundry Packets

 According to AAPCC data, in 2016 and 2017*, poison control centers handled thirty-nine and fifty-three cases of intentional exposures, respectively, among thirteen to nineteen year olds.

-That number has increased to 215 among the same age group in the first three months of 2018.
+that number has increased to 241 among the same age group in the first four months of 2018.

 If you or a loved one misuses a laundry packet or has a question about the risk of exposure to one, immediately contact the national Poison Help hotline at 1-800-222-1222 or text Poison to 797979 to save the number in your phone.
 Our poison control experts are available 24/7 and free of charge.”